Women and the environment: Chipko movement

-It began when Indian Government give an order for sport equipments to a local company of Utrakhand, India Maharajah of Jodhpur wanted to build a new palace in Rajasthan, which is India's Himalayan foothills.
+After the Indian Government granted an order for sport equipments to a local company of Utrakhand, India, the Maharajah of Jodhpur wanted to build a new palace in Rajasthan, which is India's Himalayan foothills.
 While the axemen were cutting the trees, martyr Amrita Devi hugged one of the trees.
 This is because in Jodhpur, each child had a tree that could talk to it.
 The axmen ignored Devi, and after taking her off the tree, cut it down.
 Her daughters are environmentalists like Chandi Prasad Bhatt and Sunderlal Bahuguna.